 The Commonwealth Alliance of Youth Work Associations (CAYWA) was established to act as the collective voice of youth workers in the Commonwealth, bringing together youth workers through the establishment of national associations towards the professionalisation of youth work.
 Facilitated by a steering committee formed during the Commonwealth Conference on Youth Work in South Africa in March 2016, the alliance was formally launched at the 9th Commonwealth Youth Ministers Meeting in Uganda in 2017.

-In a joint communique, ministers and senior government representatives said they “commended the role and work" of CAYWA.
+In a joint communique, ministers and senior government representatives commended the role and work of CAYWA in;

-“Our mission is to raise the standard and status of youth work by connecting, strengthening and championing the professionalisation of youth work across the Commonwealth and beyond,” said Professor Broadbent.
+CAYWA is an alliance of national youth worker associations with the mission to help raise the standard and status of youth work by connecting, strengthening and championing the professionalisation of youth work across the Commonwealth and beyond.

 The Commonwealth Alliance of Youth Workers Association (CAYWA) is managed by a Board and an appointed Coordinator

 Dr. John Tan